Maoist Communist Party (Turkey): History

+Today, and for some years, there are two such organizations which consider themselves to descend from the TKP (ML): the "Maoist Komünist Parti" and the "Maoist Komünist Partisi".

+Compared to the "Parti", the "Maoist Komünist Partisi" is ideologically close to the TKP/ML, especially the ideas of its founder Ibrahim Kaypakkaya.
+However, it is also of the opinion, which is a somewhat unique and questionable perspective given his common association with the TKP/ML, that Kaypakkaya had 'primarily' led their own predecessor, the TKP (ML).

+In comparison to the "Partisi", the "Maoist Komünist Parti", while claiming no direct links to the PKK, and having a separate ideology, does seem to have a political agenda which prioritizes them more, considering them a primary force of New Democracy.

+Like TKP/ML, MKP is determined to carry out a People's War:

+"In the final analysis, we are aware that with the devastating power and angry fire of our People's War, we will destroy the reactionary order and overthrow the reactionary class powers."

+The armed wing of the major group, the "Partisi", is the People's Liberation Army (HKO).
+In 2013 the Party's 3rd congress established the People's Partisan Forces (PHG) as a second, urban, armed wing.

 Organisation

 The party has two armed wings: in rural areas Peoples' Liberation Army (Halk Kurtuluş Ordusu in Turkish, abbreviated as HKO) and in cities People's Partisan Forces (Partizan Halk Güçleri in Turkish, abbreviated as PHG).

 Maoist Youth Union (Maoist Gençlik Birliği) is the youth organization of MKP.

 Maoist Women's Union (Maoist Kadınlar Birliği) - is women's organization of MKP.

 The party has two periodicals titled Devrimci Demokrasi (Revolutionary Democracy) and Sınıf Teorisi (Theory of the Class).

 Federation of Democratic Rights (Demokratik Haklar Federasyonu abbreviated as DHF) - is independent mass organization related to MKP.

 Recent activity

 In March 2009, Tamer Bilici, a doctor in service during a 2000 hunger strike in Kandıra F-type prison, was punished by MKP-HKO for being a public enemy because he was blamed for deaths and permanent disabilities of inmates.
 In September 2009 MKP-HKO claimed responsibility for the death of a retired colonel, Aytekin İçmez.
 In June 2015, MKP-PHG killed former colonel Fehmi Altinbilek.